Graduate Assistantships are only available to students who have been admitted with full standing into a Tennessee Tech graduate degree program.

 Below are the instructions to apply for a Graduate Assistantship.
 The criteria listed are required for all assistantships; however, each department may require more information (e.g. letters of recommendation, personal statement, etc.).
 You must contact the department offering the GA position regarding additional material they may require.

 1. Complete the Graduate Assistantship Application.
 (See link above.)

-2. Save the application to your computer and email it as an attachment to the appropriate contact person in the Departments Offering Assistantships.
+2. Save the application to your computer and email it as an attachment to the appropriate contact person.

 3. Along with the application, include your resume and any other additional information you feel may be helpful to the contact person.

 4. Wait for a response from the contact person regarding additional information or documentation that may require be required (e.g. letters of recommendation, personal statement, etc.).

 5. If you have not heard anything within one week, follow up with the department.

 6. You may also mail your Graduate Assistantship Application and Resume to the College of Graduate Studies.